Asbury Park, New Jersey: 21st century

 From 2002 onward, the rest of Asbury Park has been in the midst of a cultural, political, and economic revival, including a burgeoning industry of local and national artists.
 Its dilapidated downtown district is undergoing revitalization while most of the nearly empty blocks that overlook the beach and boardwalk are slated for massive reconstruction.
 In 2005, the Casino's walkway reopened, as did many of the boardwalk pavilions.
 In 2007, the eastern portion of the Casino building was demolished.
 There are plans to rebuild this portion to look much like the original; however, the interior will be dramatically different and may include a public market (as opposed to previously being an arena and skating rink).
 By 2020, the Casino building still remained unrestored and had no permanent use, although it had been used to host temporary art installations.

 There has also been more of a resurgence of the downtown as well as the boardwalk, with the grand reopening of the historic Steinbach department store building, as well as the rehabilitation of Convention Hall and the Fifth Avenue Pavilion (previously home to one of the last remaining Howard Johnson's restaurants).
 The historic Berkeley-Carteret Hotel, which is to be restored to four-star resort status, was acquired in 2007; the first residents moving into the newly constructed condominiums known as North Beach, the rehabilitation of Ocean Avenue, and the opening of national businesses on Asbury Avenue.

 After Hurricane Sandy, Asbury Park was one of the few communities on the Jersey Shore to reopen successfully for the 2013 summer season.
 Most of the boardwalk had not been badly damaged by the massive hurricane.
 On Memorial Day Weekend 2013, Governor Chris Christie and President Barack Obama participated in an official ceremony before a crowd of 4,000, marking the reopening of Asbury Park and other parts of the Jersey Shore.
 The "Stronger Than The Storm" motto was emphasized at this ceremony.

 Geography

 According to the United States Census Bureau, the city had a total area of 1.61 square miles (4.17 km2), including 1.43 square miles (3.70 km2) of land and 0.18 square miles (0.47 km2) of water (11.18%).

 Unincorporated communities, localities and place names located partially or completely within the city include North Asbury and Whitesville (located along the city's border with Neptune Township).

 The city borders the Monmouth County communities of Interlaken, Loch Arbour, Neptune Township, and Ocean Township.

 Deal Lake covers 158 acres and is overseen by the Deal Lake Commission, which was established in 1974.
 Seven municipalities border the lake, accounting for 27 mi of shoreline, also including Allenhurst, Deal, Interlaken, Loch Arbour, Neptune Township and Ocean Township.

+Sunset Lake, situated in the southwestern part of the city, stretches over 16 acres.
+It is a popular destination for both residents and visitors, offering a serene setting and a variety of recreational activities.